Disclosure: I get commissions for purchases made through links in this post. This helps keep the website running.

 How to wax your armpits

-I've been waxing my armpits for the past several months.
+Before epilating, I'd been waxing my armpits for several months.
 If you want to do it yourself at home, as opposed to going to a salon, I recommend the Sally Hansen Hair Remover Wax Strip Kit for the body.
 It's what I use for my armpits.

 Follow the instructions on the strips.
 If you have never waxed with these strips before, I recommend trying one out on an easier-to-do area of your body first, such as your leg.
 Once you have tried it out, you can do it for your underarm.